NIF-au/imagetrove/README.md

 Follow the instructions at https://docs.docker.com/installation/#installation

+By default Docker stores its images in ```/var/lib/docker``` so ensure that this directory is on a partition with sufficient free space.
+Check these settings in ```/etc/default/docker```:

+    DOCKER_OPTS="--graph=/mnt/bigdrive/docker"
+    export TMPDIR="/mnt/bigdrive/docker-tmp"

 While not necessary, running Docker with AUFS makes building containers much faster.
 You can check if AUFS is enabled by looking at the ```Storage Driver``` field: